ValentinConstantin/JobTestPrep/README.md

 To deploy the service using Docker, follow these steps:

-	1. Build the Docker image:

-docker build -t weather-api .
+	1. Build the Docker image: docker build weather-api

-	2. Run the Docker container:
+	2. Run the Docker container: docker up weather-api

-docker run -d -p 8000:8000 --env-file .env weather-api

 Docker Compose